 - Removal of sand or water from the beach is strictly prohibited

-- No groups of 50 or more on the beach without permit
+- No weddings or events on the beach without permit

 - Personal belongings left on the beach overnight will be removed and discarded

 No tents larger than 10' x 10' on public beach

 No charcoal grills are permitted on the beach, propane grills may be permitted if 16" x 20" or smaller.

 Removal of sand, water or vegetation is strictly prohibited.